sem CLI Reference#

 sem create secret [name]

-sem create dashbord [name]
+sem create dashboard [name]

 sem create examples#

-If you have a valid secret, dashboard or project YAML file stored at
+If you have a valid secret, dashboard, or project YAML file stored at

 /tmp/valid.yaml